NerdParker/Song-Popularity/README.md

 ### Million-song Subset Machine Learning Models:
 The million-song subset machine learning models work can be found in `Practicum MSD ML Models.ipynb` in the `Jupyter Notebooks` folder as well as the respective python files in the `Python files` folder.

+The data was split into test and training sets training on 35% of the data.
+The prediction accuracy was 96%.
+Each model was cross validated, and the means of those validations rated against one another.
+The results are as follows:

 ![alt text](https://github.com/NerdParker/Song-Popularity-Capstone/blob/master/Images/ML%20Models%20Results.PNG)

+Logistic Regression had the highest result with a score of 57.25% and the Linear SVC model performing the worst at 49.68%.

 ### Conclusions: